simpleviewinc/tap-build-action/README.md

     # Default: 'develop'
     cli_git_branch: ''

+    # The keg-hub git branch to use, for setting up the keg
+    #
+    # Default: 'develop'
+    keg_hub_git_branch: ''

     # The git ref of the tap to checkout.
     # When checking out the repository that triggered a workflow, this
     # defaults to the reference or SHA for that event.